csail-csg/riscy-OOO/README.md

 This is a better way than using `ctrl-c` to exit Linux, because using `ctrl-c` will just kill everything and performance counters will not be dumped.

 `$RISCY_HOME/riscv_custom/riscv_cumstom.h` contains C macros to set these two CSRs, and `$RISCY_HOME/riscv_custom/terminate` contains a simple C program to shutdown the processor using the `terminate` CSR.
+This program is always included into the Linux image built using our script (see the [Getting Started on a Local Ubuntu Machine](#getting-started-on-a-local-ubuntu-machine) section).

 ## Directory Structure
 Here we list some importand directories: